About Our Programs

 • Full-range special education services including pre-school special education support.

 • Universal Pre-K (UPK) is a special early childhood program funded by the New York State Education Department and contracted by the District to provide an early learning experience for the children of eligible families.
 Programs are run by independent certified childcare providers and managed by the District.
 Eligible children must be 4 years old by December 1st.
 Space is limited.
+Registration begins in January for the following school year.

 Elementary